What we do differently, and what it costs us.

 Larapinta Private

-From time to time Troy Armstrong writes a Private Letter — a short essay on patience, structure, and the long custody of family capital.
+From time to time Troy Armstrong writes a Private Letter.
+A short essay on patience, structure, and the long custody of family capital.
 The letters are quarterly, occasionally more, never sent more often than the thinking warrants.
 They reach only those who ask to receive them.

 Email only.
 No marketing list.
 Unsubscribe at any time.